The VRAM Flap is a Type III Mathes & Nahai myocutaneous flap. This article details its indications, anatomy, and surgical technique.

 It is worth noting it does receive additional supply from the subcostal and intercostal arteries.

-The superficial superior epigastric artery and the superficial circumflex artery also play a minor role.
+The superficial superior epigastric and circumflex arteries also play a minor role.

 Venous drainage of the flap

-The venous drainage primary follows the arterial supply.
+The venous drainage primarily follows the arterial supply.
 The main veins involved are: